-First Choice has partnered with FoodForward SA to distribute its donated dairy product to select organisations that assist the less fortunate.
+First Choice has partnered with FoodForward SA to distribute donated dairy products to selected organisations that assist the less fortunate.

-Following their momentous achievement of raising the first R30, 000 of the intended R120, 000 worth of dairy products, First Choice is set to donate to the less fortunate through its #move4goodness initiative – just in time for Christmas.
+Following their momentous achievement of raising the first R30, 000 of the intended R120, 000 worth of dairy products, First Choice is set to donate to the less fortunate through its #move4goodness initiative.

 Woodlands Dairy and First Choice’s belief in spreading the greater good for people and the planet, and producing high-quality products that consumers will love has contributed to the initiative, which will see donated dairy products being distributed to selected organisations in need.
 One of the first beneficiaries is based in Bethelsdorp, Eastern Cape.